ljagielskiszczypik/Portfolio/README.md

 **About me** 👋

 Hi, my name is Łukasz and i am Experienced Software Tester in software development processes and optimal testing strategies.
 I have Helped teams produce exceptional products by offering in-depth quality assurance support.
 This is my gitHub and i am uploading here my Work that i have created using Python. 🚀 I would like to share my knowledge of QA and showcase my practical skills that I have gained through job as QA and also in courses and self-study.
 I am determined to continue to grow in this field.
-I have also recently started learning different programming languages: C++ and JAVA, so at the moment my main focus is on furthering my knowledge in programming area 🔨 You can check out my projects written in Selenium framework that i have uploaded to selenium_project directory 😊
+I have also recently started learning different programming languages: C++ and JAVA, so at the moment my main focus is on furthering my knowledge in programming area 🔨 You can get familiar with my experience and skills down below.
+Thank you for reading!😊
 My Linkedin profile

 **My experience** 🏢